d0rg0ld/rdforms_envri/README.md

 > config/classes/hiddenNS/7/"http://www.ebi.ac.uk/swo/"

 The ID Service must be started by running the **runit.sh** bash script in the identifierservice folder from a separate terminal.

+Besides the graph names in window.contentGraphname and window.userTermGraphName, each form's html file contains additional variables that must be set accordingly.
+The URL of the ID Service must be provided via window.idSrvURI, the URL of Ontowiki in window.ontoWikiURI and of the Triplestore's SPARQL service via window.SPARQLURI.

 ### Structure of the code